meganz/sdk/examples/win32/README.md

 2. Download the prebuilt third party dependencies from this link: https://mega.co.nz/#!IttCER5A!0EhXmR6eyVSDDqXFm0hD_wHbGEKM32bJSPKeEmi7n90

-3.- Extract and put the 3rdparty folder in `examples/win32/`.
+3. Extract and put the 3rdparty folder in `examples/win32/`.
-4-.
-Open `examples/win32/MEGA.sln` with Visual Studio 2010 or a posterior version of Visual Studio for Windows Desktop.
+4. Open `examples/win32/MEGA.sln` with Visual Studio 2010 or a posterior version of Visual Studio for Windows Desktop.
-5.- Make sure that the `testmega` project is selected as init or main project 6.- Put the email/password of your MEGA account at the top of `main.cpp` in the `testmega` project 7.- Build and run the application
+5. Make sure that the `testmega` project is selected as init or main project
+6. Put the email/password of your MEGA account at the top of `main.cpp` in the `testmega` project
+7. Build and run the application

 ## Notes

 Third party dependencies have been built with Visual Studio 2010 SP1, so you will need the Visual C++ 2010 SP1 Redistributable Package to run applications linked to these libraries.
-It is installed along with Visual Studio, but you can also download it here: http://download.microsoft.com/download/C/6/D/C6D0FD4E-9E53-4897-9B91-836EBA2AACD3/vcredist_x86.exe
+It is installed along with Visual Studio, but you can also download it here: <br />
+http://download.microsoft.com/download/C/6/D/C6D0FD4E-9E53-4897-9B91-836EBA2AACD3/vcredist_x86.exe

 All these dependencies have been build using the original source code without any modification.
 You can build them by yourself by downloading them from their homepages: